craole-cc/dotfiles/README.md

 # DOTS

-- [] Initialize flake with direnv support
+- [] Initialize flake with direnv and lorri  support
 - [] Determine folder structure
 - [] Start migrating scripts on a per-need basis
 - [] Update and publish daily